One listen to the crazy lyrics of "Fairytale of New York" with its man and woman arguing should be enough to prove it's a bad Christmas song.

 Springsteen's "Santa Claus is Coming to Town" is fantastic and just about any Christmas song from Bing Crosby or Frank Sinatra hits the right note at Christmas time.

-Hope was born 2014 years ago and “Good King Wenceslas” is a great summary of what Christmas should mean to all of us.* Originally published in 2010.
+Hope was born 2016 years ago and "Good King Wenceslas" is a great summary of what Christmas should mean to all of us.